CharuChhimpa/machine-learning/projects/capstone/capstone_report_template.md

 - Uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.

 - Versatile: different Kernel functions can be specified for the decision function.
 Common kernels are provided, but it is also possible to specify custom kernels.

+I have tried out several other algorithms too, but the accuracy that came out was lower than the model chosen (i.e. SVM ).
+SVMs are well suited for this problem because we have so many features and SVMs performs quite well in high dimensional spaces.
+And even with SVM we can set a regularisation parameter using which we can avoid overfitting.

 ### Benchmark